 The flu in both cats and dogs may cause their appetites and sleeping habits to be irregular.

-Influenza will give both cats and dogs abnormally wet noses and goopy eyes.
+Influenza will give both cats and dogs abnormally wet noses and runny eyes.

 How is the Flu in Dogs Different from the Flu in Cats?

-There aren’t too many differences between the flu experienced by cats and by dogs.
-Sadly, the animals are also known to be able to spread other illnesses and diseases between each other.
+There aren’t too many differences between the flu experienced by cats and dogs.
+Pets are known to be able to spread other illnesses and diseases between each other.
 If your home has both dogs and cats under its roof, consider keeping them separate when either is sick, just for good measure.

-In the 1990’s, an influenza outbreak surprised Florida.
-The victims of the viral disease were greyhound race dogs becoming ill from each other, but the study also found that their initial exposure to H3N8 came from race horses who happened to use the same track.
-Thus, illuminating intraspecies (dog to dog) contagion but also interspecies contagion (horse to dog).
+In the 1990s, an influenza outbreak surprised Florida.
+The victims of the viral disease were Greyhound race dogs becoming ill from each other, but the study also found that their initial exposure to H3N8 came from racehorses who happened to use the same track.
+This highlighted intraspecies (dog to dog) contagion but also interspecies contagion (horse to dog).
 Since this occurrence, zoologists, veterinarians, and virologists have been more motivated by cases of intraspecies contagious infections.
 The implications of moments in viral history such as these illuminate the potential for future outbreaks.
 As they seem random to us, scientists have found that these aren’t random at all, but the result of years of unseen mutations and evolution in strands of influenza.